What is preterm labor?

 Your doctor will perform diagnostic tests and a series of pelvic exams.
 A transvaginal ultrasound can check the dilation of the cervix.

 Your doctor will also want to test your vaginal discharge for fetal fibronectin, which is a protein commonly found in preterm births.
+You might also receive an ultrasound to assess the amount of amniotic fluid and to confirm the size and gestational age of your baby.
 Based on the results, you may need to be hospitalized, or visit a specialist immediately.

-Even after testing, it may still be unclear whether preterm labor will progress to preterm birth.
+Even after testing, it may still be unclear whether preterm labor will progress to preterm delivery.

 However, if preterm labor does continue, your doctor will provide you with individualized instructions to protect your health and the health of your baby.